roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-02 ****** byCathartico© I had to grab a chair to keep myself steady as I almost fell to the ground.
+I had to grab a chair to keep myself steady as I almost fell to the ground.
 Too bad, the chair was already occupied.
 Tumbling over, I bumped right into a bald, middle-aged Latino with a goatee.
 My big, ample juggs got firmly pressed against his chest when he grabbed my shoulders to steady me.
 He didn't let got when I had come to a halt, though, clutching me tightly with my big, soft rack against his chest.

  In this bent over position, I felt my tight, pinstriped skirt riding up again.
 Involuntarily, my ass started shaking, fueled by the vigorous vibrations of the love egg.
 Deep down, I yearned for the bald Latino to grab and fondle my ass but hurried to straighten back up instead.
 I had to keep at least an ounce of decency!